You are now leaving Mitsubishi Tanabe Pharma Canada and visiting a third-party website.

 Zylak

-In his role as President of Mitsubishi Tanabe Pharma Canada (MTP-CA), Andy Zylak brings a steadfast focus to lead the company in helping Canadians living with rare and other diseases.
-With more than 20 years of experience in the Canadian pharmaceutical industry, Andy shares his vision for MTP-CA in Canada.
+In his role as president of Mitsubishi Tanabe Pharma Canada (MTP-CA), Andy Zylak brings a steadfast focus to lead the company in helping Canadians living with rare and other diseases.
+With more than 20 years of experience in the Canadian pharmaceutical industry, Andy has developed a clear understanding of what it takes to make a real difference in the lives of people facing rare diseases.
+Andy shares his vision for MTP-CA in Canada.

 Drawing on your experience in the industry, what do you feel makes MTP-CA different as a company in Canada?

-When you think about the patient community, what inspires you most?
+When you think about the rare disease community, what inspires you most?

-In every one of my interactions with patients in Canada, there’s been a consistent theme of hope and resiliency – and a sense of optimism that they can fight their disease.
-These patients are aware of the prognosis and typical course of their disease, yet they have a strong mental attitude that includes seeking the very best outcome possible.
+In every one of my interactions with people living with rare diseases in Canada, there’s been a consistent theme of hope and resiliency – and a sense of optimism that they can fight their disease.
+These individuals, their families and loved ones are aware of the prognosis and typical course of their disease, yet they have a strong mental attitude that includes seeking the very best outcome possible.
 They try to live life to the fullest, knowing that every day matters.
+To be able to be directly involved with patients, patient associations and physicians is an incredible experience.

-As the Canada President, how do you inspire your team to live the corporate values?
+As the president of MTP-CA, how do you inspire your team to live the corporate values?